 Children often present after injury with a normal appearing eye after orbital trauma but can demonstrate nausea, inactive behavior, or are unable to look up.
 This can be a concern for a green-stick fracture whereby an eyelid muscle is entrapped in the fracture site and requires immediate repair.
-Dr. Amato has experience in reconstruction of complex orbitofacial trauma and fractures.
+Dr. Amato and Dr. Somogyi have experience in reconstruction of complex orbitofacial trauma and fractures.

 What about eyelid injuries?